viralemergence/virion/README.md

 - Limiting evidence standards based on diagnostic standards (e.g., using Nucleotide and Isolation/Observation records, but no Antibodies or k-mer) or based on redundancy (i.e., number of datasets that record an association) can also lead to stronger results.

-- Finally, we encourage particular caution with regard to the validity of virus names.
+- We encourage particular caution with regard to the validity of virus names.
 Although the NCBI and ICTV taxonomies are updated against each other, valid NCBI names are not guaranteed to be ICTV-valid species level designations, and many may include sampling metadata.
 We recommend that researchers manually curate names where possible, but can also use simple rubrics to reduce down controversial names.
 For example, in the list of NCBI-accepted betacoronavirus names, eliminating all virus names that include a "/" will reduce many lineage-specific records ("bat coronavirus 2265/philippines/2010", "coronavirus n.noc/vm199/2007/nld") and leave behind cleaner names ("alpaca coronavirus") but won't necessarily catch everything ("bat coronavirus ank045f").

+- Finally, we encourage every researcher who uses this data to make a deliberate choice about the use of metagenomic data (see below).

 ### A special note about the metagenomics